 Fajã dos Cubres & Fajã do Santo Cristo - These two places are located on the island of São Jorge.
 Fajãs are unique and rare plains formed by lava flows.
 Fajã dos Cubres is accessible by car, but to get to Fajã do Santo Cristo you have to walk.

-Furna do Enxofre - Amazing old lava tunnel with a lake of cold and sulphurous water on Graciosa Island that you must explore.
+Furna do Enxofre - An amazing old lava tunnel with a lake of cold and sulphurous water on Graciosa Island that you must explore.

 Shopping in the Azores